Margaret Price Findlay

 Margaret A. Price Findlay is a Trinidad and Tobago lawyer and judge.
 She has worked primarily in the British Virgin Islands, and since 2009, she has been a High Court Judge of the Eastern Caribbean Supreme Court.

+Biography

 Price Findlay earned a bachelor of laws degree from the University of the West Indies.
 From 1987 to 1991 she worked as a lawyer in Trinidad and Tobago, and in 1991 she moved to the British Virgin Islands, where she worked as a lawyer, setting up the firm Price Findlay & Co in 1995.
 Also in 1995, she worked as a magistrate in the courts of the British Virgin Islands.

 In 2009, the Judicial and Legal Services Commission of the Caribbean Community appointed her as a High Court Judges of the Eastern Caribbean Supreme Court, with the assignment to reside in and hear cases in Grenada.

+In May 2025, Findlay was sworn in as the acting Chief Justice of the Eastern Caribbean Supreme Court.
+She is the first jurist from the Organisation of Eastern Caribbean States to serve on the Eastern Caribbean Supreme Court.
+Findlay is the first woman from Trinidad and Tobago to be appointed chief justice.